Amirhossein Tavakoli

 Abstract | Paper

-Corporate Acquisitions and Investment: Evidence from Europe? with David Arnold and Terry Moon
+Corporate Acquisitions and Investment: Evidence from Europe with David Arnold and Terry Moon

 Abstract | Paper